-The first piece will become your window mat and the second color will be used as the background against which you will mount your art.
+The first piece will become your window mat, and the second color will be used as the background against which you will mount your art.
 It is important when choosing the color you are mounting on that it is a 100% rag mat.
 An acid-free mat board usually refers to the white core of the board and not the colored surface paper that is adhered to it.
 This is fine when matting around a piece of art because the colored paper is not in contact with the art itself, only the white acid-free board is.
 However, that is not the case with float mounting, so it is not recommended.

 Hinge Mount Your Artwork

 Although Japanese rice paper is probably the best material to use mostly because it is made from traditional fibers that are known for their strength and pH neutrality, it is not the most convenient to find and use.
 The pressure sensitive tapes are easier to find and easier to apply.
-These archival tapes can usually be found in most art supply stores and are most commonly made by Filmoplast or alternatively you may try Japanese hinging tape.
+These archival tapes can usually be found in most art supply stores and are most commonly made by Filmoplast.
+Or alternatively, you may try Japanese hinging tape.

 The advantage to these tapes is that you do not need water to apply them so the paper will not ripple or wave.
 However, the disadvantage is that they do not easily remove with water, especially over time (details on the Filmoplast removal process).

 The hinges should be t-shaped and approximately ½- to ¾ inch wide.
 The T-hinge will allow the artwork to breath.
-Put your artwork face down and measure ¼” down from the top and approximately ⅓rd of the way in on either side.
+Put your artwork face down and measure ¼” down from the top and approximately one third of the way in on either side.
 You will have 2 hinges.
 Make a very light pencil mark at the locations.
 You are now going to attach your t-hinge to the back of the artwork.

 Steps using a T-Shaped Hinge

-- Once you have made your T you will set your hinge in place.
+- Once you have made your T, you will set your hinge in place.
 Take your hinge and line up the top of the T to your pencil marks (vertical part adhesive side down) and burnish it down to the back of your artwork.

-- Once it is in place lower it onto the board and using clean hands apply pressure to the top of your art where the hinges are.
+- Once it is in place, lower it onto the board, and using clean hands, apply pressure to the top of your art where the hinges are.
 Make sure to apply enough pressure so that the tape is secure.

-- Cut your window mat so that it's larger than the art, and place it over the piece of art.
+- Cut your window mat so that it’s larger than the art and place it over the piece of art.
 You may choose to apply an extra thickness of mat board or acid-free foam core behind the window mat to create added height and assure the window mat stands higher than the artwork that is being floated.